 It’s the end of the school year, and you’re tired.
 Not to worry!
 This post will save you time.
 Use these student reflection questions to spark critical thinking about learning and growth.

 As we near the end of the school year, we face a tough paradox.
 Teachers and students, in general, are done.
-Yet, we’ve been through a lot!
-Distance learning – love it, hate it, or indifferent to it – should provide us with some critical reflection opportunities.
+In the midst of a global pandemic, we’ve been through a lot!
+Distance learning, hybrid learning, remote learning – love it, hate it, or indifferent to it – should provide us with some critical reflection opportunities.

 WHY REFLECTION QUESTIONS?